ourParanoia/PCologyGRMobApp/README.md

 # PCologyGRMobApp

-This is a react native project.
-Also it connects with firebase.
+This is a react native with firebase project.
 It is a try to make mobile navigation to pcology.gr more easier.